The Guidance Tag

 - find the file,

-- choose the correct reviewer,
+- choose the correct reviewer for the file type,

 - extract the guidance,

-- fall back to default guidance if needed,
+- use fallback guidance if needed,

-4. Review the result
+4. Review the updated result

 Real-world scenarios

-Writing documentation for beginners
+Writing beginner-friendly documentation

 A documentation writer might add guidance such as: